-Police Command members, the Police Chief, Deputy Chiefs, and the Fire Chief are eligible for annuity withdrawal with no reduction upon retirement.
+The Fire Chief and the Police Chief are eligible for annuity withdrawal with no reduction upon retirement.

-Fire and Police Patrol members are eligible for annuity withdrawal with no reduction upon retirement for contributions made prior to September 16, 2011 and March 15, 2013 respectively.
+Fire, Police Patrol, and Police Command members are eligible for annuity withdrawal with no reduction upon retirement for contributions made prior to September 16, 2011, March 15, 2013, and March 14, 2014 respectively.
 Fire and Police Patrol member contributions made after these dates are subject to an actuarial reduction upon retirement for annuity withdrawal.
 Fire and Police Patrol members in the DROP no longer contribute.